Thamesmead: Lack of Public Transport

+Lack of Public Amenities

 The most significant design failure was the almost complete lack of shopping facilities and banks: only a few "corner shops" were initially built at Tavy Bridge.
-From the start Thamesmead was cut off from Abbey Wood, the nearest town with shopping facilities, by a railway line; however a four-lane road bridge was built over the railway in the early 1970s.
+From the start Thamesmead was cut-off from Abbey Wood, the nearest town with shopping facilities, by a railway line; however a four-lane road bridge was built over the railway in the early 1970s.
 The area was then cut in two by the A2016, a new four-lane dual carriageway by-pass of the Woolwich to Erith section of the A206 (although this road only got as far as the industrial part of lower Belvedere: the extension to Erith was opened in 1999).
 Still, residential building continued, this time on the other side of the A2016, which cut this part of Thamesmead off from rail travel to central London.
 Over time more facilities developed, with a Morrisons supermarket and retail park near Gallions Reach.
 Bus services were improved and residents can now easily reach Abbey Wood railway station.